llxxbb/Nature/README.md

 Nature isolate **Business-Goals** from execution clearly, that will make you system adjust quickly and make your team more **effectively**.
 This is the most import thing to design for this project, unlike `Service`, which bind goals and implements together.
 Commonly, it's hard to change when a lots of clients connected to a service in using.

-Nature is `FaaS`(Function as a Service) platform technically, but I don't like to use it.
-I don't want to hype a concept, `FaaS` is not the primary goal for this project.
+Nature is `FaaS`(Function as a Service) platform technically.
+But I don't like to use this concept, because I don't want to hype a concept or a fan of it, `FaaS` is not the primary goal for this project.
 Nonetheless `FaaS` is the key point to make it working.
 Nature break meta-relations into pieces(a function) for developer to implement, and then put them together at runtime.

 Sorry for the  __Nature__ word that named for this project.
 Nature means all things,  surely this it can not do that, but I could not think out a suitable word for it.
 It can do all the topic's (__Workflow__, __Message Queue__, __Stream__, __BPM__, __Map Reduce__, __Gateway__, __Distributed_System__ and __Database__) words which I listed for this project.